MHickey2/EssenChelle-Oils/README.md

 - The Logo and Site Title:

-The logo was the first asset I created, and I developed it with a view of promoting the healthy lifestyle vibe, it conveys a simple image with healthy food and a simple tag line.
-The Title is used to further promote the Wannabe Brand.
+The logo was the first asset I created in Logo maker it depicts a simple female image with the main colours displayed in the site.
+The Logo includes the name of the site, so the logo is synonomous with the brand.
+Using the name in the logo meant I had a readymade image for the packaging of the products in the range.
+The image relates to the area of health and Beauty, as essential oils are strongly related to the promotion of health and beauty benefits.

 <br>